 Mattel / Fisher-Price lists most of the GeoTrax sets on their site too, but not all of them!
 I wrote to their support people once to see if they had a complete list of all their sets.
 They do not, but they thought creating one sounded like a good idea.
 (You’re welcome.)

 I have both bought and sold GeoTrax on eBay.

 I use Amazon (like everyone virtually else) to buy and attempt to sell GeoTrax.
 I also use it as a source of information for putting sets together.

 UniSquare is an auction site patterned after eBay.
 The main difference is that all their income is derived from advertising.
 They don’t charge sellers any fees (like the other guys do), so sellers, like me, can price their items a little lower and still make a similar profit.
-[Update: I only have a couple of items left here.
-These will likely go away eventually – one way or another.]
+[Update: I no longer use this site.]

 OnlineAuction is another auction site similar to the others mentioned above.
 As of this writing, I haven’t been as successful with it as the others.
 I might not continue using it in the future.
 [Update: I no longer use OnlineAuction.]